-6.5 TempRamInitEntry
+6.6 TempRamInitEntry

-This FSP API is called soon after coming out of reset and before memory and stack is available.
+This FSP API setup cache as RAM before system memory is initialized.
+It is called soon after coming out of reset and before memory and stack is available.
 This FSP API will load the microcode update, enable code caching for the region specified by the boot loader and also setup a temporary stack to be used till main memory is initialized.